**This article was updated in November 2018**

 Help!
 I’ve Been Fired – 14 Things You Should Do Next Infographic

-We’ve summarised the key action points after losing your job – please feel free to use and share our infographic below:
+We’ve summarised the key action points after being sacked from your job – please feel free to use and share our infographic below:

 Share this infographic on your website